dylansallred/Video-To-Gif-Converter/README.md

 # [Video To GIF Converter](https://dylansallred.github.io/Video-To-Gif-Converter)

 A modern, browser-based tool for converting video clips to GIF animations with advanced customization options.
+Built with vanilla JavaScript and HTML5, this tool runs entirely in your browser - no server uploads required.
+The entire application is contained in a single HTML file, making it fast, secure, and privacy-friendly since all processing happens locally on your device.

 ![Main Application Interface](./images/main-interface.gif)
-*The GIF above was created using this tool.*
+<p align="center"><em>The GIF above was created using this tool.</em></p>

 ## Live Demo
 Visit [Video To GIF Converter](https://dylansallred.github.io/Video-To-Gif-Converter/VideoToGif.html)